 Yeah.
-You were asking earlier about, what's most exciting about my new role, and I would say it is that clear half when I was a surety guy, company guy, I had success when our team presented a better experience for contractors and their brokers.
+You were asking earlier about, what's most exciting about my new role, and I would say it is that clear half when I was a surety guy, a company guy, I had success when our team presented a better experience for contractors and their brokers.
 That was true fulfillment.
-But for every time that happened, there might have been five times that I couldn't get traction either because of the contractor or the broker, or even my teammates, no blame there, but each person has his or her own priorities being a broker and being in the leading brokerage team in construction surety, I feel that my ability to show folks how good their experience could be is in my own hands.
+But for every time that happened, there might have been five times that I couldn't get traction either because of the contractor or the broker, or even my teammates, no blame there, but each person has his or her own priorities Being a broker and being in the leading brokerage team in construction surety, I feel that my ability to show folks how good their experience could be is in my own hands.
 I don't know how effective I'll be, but I'll look in the mirror if I'm not, and the support of the Alliant team is really a differentiator.
-Alliant became a wide margin Traveler's largest Construction Surety broker.
+Alliant became a wide margin Traveler's largest construction surety broker.
 And it was because of the talent of its people, which led more contractors to turn to Alliant, which led to more growth.
 And the power of compounding is compelling.
-The more good well run construction companies that choose Alliant only strengthens the contract and Alliant network and strengthens our ability to provide insight and industry expertise.
-So that's, that's kind of how I would sum that up.
+The more good well-run construction companies that choose Alliant only strengthens the contract and Alliant network and strengthens our ability to provide insight and industry expertise.
+So that's kind of how I would sum that up.

 Michael Cusack (04:08):

 Well, thanks.
 I appreciate that insight.
 And we do try to be different, and we have a different model.
-We operate under a national industry practice group under one TNL across the, and what we think that that really creates for us.
+We operate under a national industry practice group under one TNL across the country, and what we think that that really creates for us.
 It drives intense collaboration of all of our colleagues across that construction vertical.
 And I think that that really pays some very large dividends for our clients.
 And I guess when we talk about differentiation, what are some of the, I guess, larger or more significant differentiations that you see that we provide for clients and our employees?

 Chris Murphy (04:42):

 I think Alliant has gone all in on talent.
-If you ask any of the surety companies and certainly your client Alliant clients, they would say Alliant really stands out in that way.
-There's no soft spots in the Alliant lineup.
-And that really matters the people at Alliant, the nature to get things done for clients and the talent to affect the right outcomes.
+If you ask any of the surety companies and certainly your Alliant clients, they would say Alliant really stands out in that way.
+There are no soft spots in the Alliant lineup.
+And that really matters the people at Alliant, have the nature to get things done for clients and the talent to affect the right outcomes.
 There was a risk in the strategy.
-Alliant could have increased its expenses and the hiring of that talent, and the industry may not have responded, but clearly the industry has fully embraced Alliant as it's represented.
+Alliant could have increased its expenses and the hiring of that talent, and the industry may not have responded, but clearly, the industry has fully embraced Alliant as it's represented.
 As I mentioned, our clients benefit collectively from being part of the Alliant team.
 And because of the position Alliant has carved out in the industry, clients benefit from that market leverage too, which is no small thing.

 Michael Cusack (05:30):

 We do try and position ourselves differently.
-And everyone says we're the biggest or we're the best or we're or, whatever that singular attribute is that they're trying to project in the marketplace, ours is all about talent, and it is all about that collaborative spirit, marshaling the talent together to solve any of our clients major issues and develop creative solutions and bringing the collective IQ of 750 people together to really focus on any major client issue that really does make us different.
+And everyone says we're the biggest or we're the best or we're or, whatever that singular attribute is that they're trying to project in the marketplace, ours is all about talent, and it is all about that collaborative spirit, marshaling the talent together to solve any of our client's major issues and develop creative solutions and bringing the collective IQ of 750 people together to really focus on any major client issue that that really does make us different.
 And we feel good about that.
 And I think our clients value it.
 You've only been here a couple of months now, just I guess, from your perspective, what do you see that we do?
-Well, I mean, what does Alliant construction from your view, broadly?
+Well, I mean, what does Alliant construction from your view?